twardoch/varfonts-ofl/GothoVF-Apache2/README.md

 The **Gotho** is an OpenType font family based on [Roboto](https://github.com/google/roboto/), subsetted to some 1160+ glyphs covering the Latin alphabet.
 Compared with Roboto, it includes a **wider range of widths**.

+Some glyphs were redesigned, most notably the "l".

 The variable OpenType font Gotho VF will be prepared later.

 ### What’s included?